 Data Supplier Office for National Statistics Supplier information The Office for National Statistics is the UK's largest independent producer of official statistics and the recognised national statistical institute of the UK.
 It is responsible for collecting and publishing statistics related to the economy, population and society at national, regional and local levels.
 It plays a leading role in national and international good practice in the production of official statistics.
 Data type (counts or unit records) Counts Data Content: The Business Register and Employment Survey (BRES) publication covers a variety of different areas in employment in Scotland and the UK such as numbers of those in employment, regional variations and results by industry.
 Employment numbers focuses on the estimated number of employees in the UK.
 Regional variations includes increases and decreases within different countries in the UK which includes Scotland.
 Results by industry analyses the increase or decrease in employment in different sectors such as manufacturing and financial and insurance activities.
-Supply Schedule: Annually.
-Reference date of survey is in September each year with provisional results published one year later.
-Use of Data: Validation of population estimates for Scotland's Census 2022.
+Time period covered: Survey results from September 2021, published in September 2022.
+Use of Data: Validation of population estimates